bitboxer/bitboxer.de/_posts/2015-01-04-31-31c3-retrospective.md

 # Reconstructing narratives

-In his talk [last year](http://media.ccc.de/browse/congress/2013/30C3_-_5713_-_en_-_saal_2_-_201312301130_-_to_protect_and_infect_part_2_-_jacob.html), Jacob Applebaum revealed some findings from the Snowden Docuemnts.
+In his talk [last year](http://media.ccc.de/browse/congress/2013/30C3_-_5713_-_en_-_saal_2_-_201312301130_-_to_protect_and_infect_part_2_-_jacob.html), Jacob Applebaum revealed some findings from the Snowden documents.
 This talk is a continuation of the last talk with new findings.

 [Video](http://media.ccc.de/browse/congress/2014/31c3_-_6258_-_en_-_saal_1_-_201412282030_-_reconstructing_narratives_-_jacob_-_laura_poitras.html)